Estate houses in Scotland: Renaissance

-The origins of private estate houses in Scotland are in the extensive building and rebuilding of royal palaces that probably began under James III (r.
-1460–88), accelerated under James IV (r.
-1488–1513), and reached its peak under James V (r.
+The origins of private estate houses in Scotland are in the extensive building and rebuilding of royal palaces that probably began under King James III (reigned 1460–88), accelerated under King James IV (r.
+1488–1513), and reached its peak under King James V (r.
 1512–42).
 These works have been seen as directly reflecting the influence of Renaissance styles.
-Linlithgow was first constructed under James I, under the direction of master of work John de Waltoun and was referred to as a palace, apparently the first use of this term in the country, from 1429.
+Linlithgow was first constructed under King James I, under the direction of master of work John de Waltoun and was referred to as a palace, apparently the first use of this term in the country, from 1429.
 This was extended under James III and began to correspond to a fashionable quadrangular, corner-towered Italian signorial palace of a palatium ad moden castri (a castle-style palace), combining classical symmetry with neo-chivalric imagery.
 There is evidence of Italian masons working for James IV, in whose reign Linlithgow was completed and other palaces were rebuilt with Italianate proportions.
 James V encountered the French version of Renaissance building while visiting for his marriage to Madeleine of Valois in 1536 and his second marriage to Mary of Guise may have resulted in longer term connections and influences.
 Work from his reign largely disregarded the insular style adopted in England under Henry VIII and adopted forms that were recognisably European.
 This was followed by re-buildings at Holyrood, Falkland, Stirling and Edinburgh, described as "some of the finest examples of Renaissance architecture in Britain".

 Much of this work was planned and financed by James Hamilton of Finnart (c.
 1495–1540), in addition to his work at Blackness Castle, Rothesay Castle, the house at Crawfordjohn, the "New Inn" in the St Andrews Cathedral Priory and the lodging at Balmerino Abbey for the ailing Queen Madeleine.
 Rather than slavishly copying continental forms, most Scottish architecture incorporated elements of these styles into traditional local patterns, adapting them to Scottish idioms and materials (particularly stone and harl).
-Work undertaken for James VI demonstrated continued Renaissance influences, with the Chapel Royal at Stirling having a classical entrance built in 1594 under the direction of William Schaw and the North Wing of Linlithgow, built in 1618, using classical pediments, designed by James Murray.
+Work undertaken for King James VI (later also James I of England) demonstrated continued Renaissance influences, with the Chapel Royal at Stirling having a classical entrance built in 1594 under the direction of William Schaw and the North Wing of Linlithgow, built in 1618, using classical pediments, designed by James Murray.
 Similar themes can be seen in the private houses of aristocrats, as in Mar's Wark, Stirling (c.
-1570) and Crichton Castle, built for the Earl of Bothwell in 1580s.
+1570) and Crichton Castle, built for the Earl of Bothwell in the 1580s.